5 Spiritual Tools That Helped Me Through My Cancer Journey

-Is it possible to visualize away cancer?
-According to Oscar winner David Seidler, that is exactly how he cured himself of bladder cancer!
-While there are few studies to prove the scientific effectiveness of visualization, there are many cases of patients, such as Seidler, who claim miraculous results from this technique.
-When I was receiving radiation treatments, I would visualize a golden healing light entering my body and filling every healthy cell in my body with a healing vibration, while the cancer cells withered and died.
-Not only did this give me a sense of control in my healing, it also helped me to relax through my treatments.
+When I was receiving radiation, I would visualize a golden healing light entering my body and filling every cell with a healing vibration, while the cancer cells withered and died.
+Not only did this practice give me a sense of control, but it also helped me to relax through my treatments.

-There's a growing school of thought that affirmations can be used to train your mind to help your body become healthy.
-Even when you aren't feeling well, repeating a daily affirmation such as “I'm living a long and healthy life,” can help you to set the intent to heal.
 During the year that I was undergoing treatments for cancer, I would repeat every day, "I give thanks for my full recovery and perfect health."
-Even though it often seemed like full recovery and perfect health were way beyond my reach, I spoke those words each day as if they were already true at that time.
-Now I truly can give thanks for my full recovery and perfect health!
+Even though it often seemed like full recovery and perfect health were way beyond my reach, I spoke those words each day as if they were already true.
+This helped me shift my mindset and perspective.

-As more and more books about the mind-body connection are being written, the life affirming and healing power of hope can no longer be denied.
-In the recent best-seller, Mind Over Medicine, Dr. Lissa Rankin says, “When our beliefs are hopeful and optimistic, the mind releases chemicals that put the body in a state of physiological rest...and in this state of rest, the body's natural self-repair mechanisms are free to get to work fixing what is broken in the body."
+As Lissa Rankin, M.D., says in her book Mind Over Medicine, "When our beliefs are hopeful and optimistic, the mind releases chemicals that put the body in a state of physiological rest...and in this state of rest, the body's natural self-repair mechanisms are free to get to work fixing what is broken in the body."
 In other words, hope heals.